Art Department Curriculum Guide

 Recommended support materials and revision guides

 Edexcel aims to provide the most comprehensive support for our qualifications.
 They have therefore published their own dedicated suite of resources for teachers and students written by qualification experts.
-The resources for Mathematics (Edexcel) include:

-Edexcel text books for each individual exam.
+• Edexcel textbooks for each individual exam

-Past examination paper booklets.
+• Past examination paper booklets

 Careers